 Shopping in Athens

 Since the onset of the current economic crisis, Athenians have curtailed the credit card shopping sprees they enjoyed during the first decade of the century.
-Retailers have suffered, and many shops in the city centre have had to close.
+Retailers have suffered, and some shops in the city centre have had to close while others lowered their prices.
 Nonetheless, Athens remains a fine shopping venue for visitors on all budgets.

 For everyday clothing and accessories, Athens' busiest shopping street is the pedestrianised Ermou, off Syntagma Square; pick up the season's latest clothing and accessories.
-The most upmarket shopping district - think designer boutiques and jewellers is nearby Kolonáki.
-It includes Tsakalof, one of the most expensive streets in the world.
-Touristy Plaka is where you’ll find the souvenir shops.
+The most upmarket shopping district - think designer boutiques and jewellers - is nearby Kolonáki.
+It includes Tsakalof street, one of the most expensive streets in the area.
+Touristy Pláka is where you’ll find the souvenir shops.

-The Mall, in the northern suburb of Maroussi, is a large shopping mall.
-However, no massive retail emporiums taint the city centre.
+The Mall, in the northern suburb of Maroussi, is a large shopping mall with a large variety of international brands and specialist activity stores.

-Typical Greek gifts include hand-woven rugs, known as flokati, copper coffee pots, virgin olive oil and honey.
-Some museums have shops selling reproductions of Ancient Greek exhibits.
+Typical Greek gifts include hand-woven rugs, known as flokati, copper coffee pots, virgin olive oil soap and honey.
+Some museums have shops selling reproductions of Ancient Greek statues and archaeological sites.

 Visitors from outside the European Union who have been in Greece for less than three months are eligible for the tax free shopping scheme run by Global Blue (www.globalblue.com).
 VAT is currently charged at 24% in mainland Greece (17% - Lesvos, Lemnos, Chios, Kos, Patmos, Astypalea, Kalymnos, Kasos, Leros, Nisyros, Symi, Tilos, Kastellorizo, Samos, Icaria, Samothrace).
 A 'tax-free cheque' will be issued in the shop to be presented along with the receipt to customs when leaving the country.